 For the past year a professional designer has taken my site on as a gratis project (Joseph Fioramonti of POSTMORTAL Design).
 He’s streamlined the site and blogs on the back end, put together some original art work, and made the blogs look like they belong to the homepage.
 I like the look and

 What does this mean for readers?
-For now, you can still get to all this blog (and my other ones) from the new homepage, or use the redirect I’ve had for several years: uforeligions.com.
+For now, you can still get to this blog (and the others) from the new homepage, or use the redirect I’ve had for several years: paleobabble.com.
 But there will be changed to that …

 Over the next week:

 - I’ll be posting a note on my old homepage directing people to the new one

 - I’ll be populating all the posts on this blog to their new homes on the new blog site that lives within the new homepage.
 Most of that is already done, but I have a couple months of copying and pasting to do.
 That means that, right now, the new blog sites will NOT have the most recent posts (I think they have up through this past January).
 I’ll announce something when the copying is done.